 February 2014 came like a tidal wave and we were off to New Zealand in an event that would benchmark the change of our lives forever and quite honestly, start the baby steps of a new beginning and perspective of the world.

-The first 7 months of our travels were spent traveling through New Zealand, Australia, Indonesia, Malaysia, South Korea, China and Hong Kong.
+The first 7 months of our travels were spent traveling through New Zealand, Australia, Indonesia, Malaysia, South Korea, China, and Hong Kong.
 Around 4 months into our travels my best friend came to travel with us through Indonesia and when she left after 2 weeks, we were hit with travel burnout and found we needed to take a break.

 When we left the states in 2014, we had no intention of returning to the states in our 2 years of continuous travel plans.
-When we were in South Korea, shortly after we took a 3 week break on the beaches of Malaysia to recharge, the desire to pay a visit home came to the surface and I wasn’t sure how to react.
+When we were in South Korea, shortly after we took a 3-week break on the beaches of Malaysia to recharge, the desire to pay a visit home came to the surface and I wasn’t sure how to react.

 It’s not that the travel was hard or that anything bad had happened or even that we were not enjoying ourselves, the gutted reality came from a healthy dose of perspective that had decided to appear when we least expected it.

 Moving on to China would prove to be our first challenging travel experience since we started exploring the world in 2001.
 China is tough.
 China is dirty.
 China leaves no room for self-remorse.
 Push or be shoved.
 Run or be walked on.
 This is daily life in China.
-Two weeks into our China travels and I found the thoughts of my home country impossible to abate.
+Two weeks into our China travel, I found the thoughts of my home country impossible to abate.

 Wow, how differently the world looks when you change your perspective.
 Looking around me and learning about the country I was currently traveling in, left me ashamed that I had thought so poorly of my home country prior to long-term travel.
 It was something I just hadn’t grasped, even with visiting 30 countries prior to 2014.

 After China and Hong Kong, we decided to return to the states for a short visit and a chance to test our newly born perspective.
-After 7 months on the road, we hopped a flight over the Pacific for a 6 week break from travel in Northern Wisconsin.
+After 7 months on the road, we hopped a flight over the Pacific for a 6-week break from travel in Northern Wisconsin.

 Imagine my surprise when I found out that nothing had changed.
 Not one little thing was different.
 Every person we talked to had done nothing new, had no new stories, had done nothing outside the norm of working 45 hours a week.
 This was something we weren’t prepared for and it threw us into a shocking state of reverse culture shock that we were not prepared to deal with.

 We had missed America, found ourselves yearning for a return to our home country and after that was fulfilled, we realized that reality for us now resided in a place that belonged nowhere, just somewhere in between the world and home.
-And THAT, was scary.
+And THAT was scary.

 Humbled and not sure where we stood, we were pulled back to the road and our new life of travel.
 The realization of what we had escaped haunted us and the prospect that we would be forever changed stared us in the face without blinking.